 Corresponding author: email@example.com

 In this paper we examine the consequences of spin-charge separation on superconductivity.
 We show that a superconductor with spin-charge separation is a strongly phase-disordered superconductor which is a diamagnetic metal with Drude-like optical conductivity.
 With a few phenomenological assumptions we argue that this unusual state may correspond to the “upper" pseudo-gap phase of several (underdoped) high-Tc cuprates.
 Vortices with unquantized magnetic flux are predicted to exist in this unusual state of matter.

-74.20.Mn – Nonconventional mechanisms (spin fluctuations, polarons and bipolarons, resonating valence bond model, anyon mechanism, marginal Fermi liquid, Luttinger liquid, etc.).
+PACS: 71.10.-w – Theories and models of many-electron systems / 71.27.+a – Strongly correlated electron systems; heavy fermions / 74.20.Mn – Nonconventional mechanisms (spin fluctuations, polarons and bipolarons, resonating valence bond model, anyon mechanism, marginal Fermi liquid, Luttinger liquid, etc.)

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.